 Cascading Impacts: Climate change hazards can have cascading or compounding effects throughout the county.
-Cascading or compounding climate change effects means one climate change hazard leads to another, and the Human health hazards, for example, have cascading effects, such as rendering workers unable to work and visitors unable to travel to an area, that harm both economic drivers and key community services.
+Cascading or compounding climate change effects means one climate change hazard leads to another, and the effects can "cascade" into a disaster.
+Human health hazards, for example, have cascading effects, such as rendering workers unable to work and visitors unable to travel to an area, that harm both economic drivers and key community services.
 The project team accounted for these when developing the applicability matrix, during the assessment process, and while summarizing the vulnerability results.